mattdavis0351/mongodb-labs/exercises/mongo-shell/advanced-mongo-queries.md

 - `$match` is the first stage in this pipeline which matches only those documents where `Batting_Hand` is not equal to "NULL".
 - These documents are then sent to the second stage of the pipeline where the `$group` operation groups the players by distinct non-null values of`Batting_Hand`.

+:bulb: Why might this be important when we query data?

+Imagine if there was a room down the corridor that was full of colored boxes.
+Then we asked you to go get all of those boxes and bring them into this room.
+Now that all the boxes were in our room, we decided to tell you that we only want the blue boxes, and the rest need to stay in the other room!
+Now you'd have to separate the blue boxes from the rest, and make another trip to return the unwanted boxes.
+Once you get back to our current room we ask you to count the number of blue boxes.

+By using **$match** we can say "go to the box room and find all the blue ones, bring them back to our current room, once they are all here we will count them".

 **Exercise 5** :computer:

+Our data isn't the cleanest, you'll learn more about data cleansing in future classes, but for now, some of our players have the value of `NULL` where the country they play for should be.
+Let's look at a query that will filter out those who meet this condition.

 Count number of players by non null country.